gabwink/gabwink.github.io/_talks/2024-07-16-NDSEGtalk.md

 date: 2024-07-16
 location: "New Orleans, LA, USA"
 ---

-A presentation focusing on the development of an animal-robot interaction task, with a particular emphasis on the robot design and control.
+A poster presentation showcasing the development of an adaptive animal-robot arena designed for ethologically relevant behavioral studies.
+It includes results from a novel behavioral task that combines competitive interactions with complex environments.
+This poster was presented at the 5th Annual NDSEG Conference.
+More details about the conference can be found [here](https://ndseg.org/2024-conference).

-## Video
+## Poster

 [Download the PDF](/files/NDSEG_poster.pdf)

 <embed src="/files/NDSEG_poster.pdf" width="800" height="600" type="application/pdf">